Market schedule

 - this is an official SEC enforcement feed wrapper, not an EDGAR filing parser and not a third-party alert vendor dependency

-How it works in OMNI
+How it works in SEC API

-- Datastream serves
+- SEC API serves

 /v1/events/enforcement - each enforcement action now carries a shared